MZmine-MS-DIAL-GSoC/MZmine-MS-DIAL-GSoC.github.io/index.md

 Brief explanation: Implement new JavaFX-based visualization modules for MZmine such as Cloud Plot and Robust Volcano Plot.
 This project requires active use of JavaFX and chart plotting libraries - we mostly use JFreeChart.

 Expected project size: 175 hour
+Expected outcome: The contributer will get a deeper understanding of mass spectrometry data and data structures.
+The MZmine community will gain new data analysis tools readily integrated with other charts and views.
 Difficulty: easy
 Prerequisites: Java, JavaFX
 Possible mentor: [Tomas Pluskal](https://github.com/tomas-pluskal)